 What is endometriosis?

 Endometriosis is a condition in which the tissue that’s usually on the inside of the uterus grows on the outside of the uterus as well.
+Endometriosis can cause pelvic pain that can range from mild to severe, and can interfere with fertility Let’s break this down!
+Inside the uterus, there is a lining of cells.
+These are called endometrial cells or the endometrial lining.
+Endometriosis is a disease in which that kind of tissue (that’s usually on the inside of the uterus) grows on the outside of the uterus as well.
+It can grow in small nodules or cover other body parts in the abdominal cavity.
 Endometriosis can cause pelvic pain that can range from mild to severe, and can interfere with fertility when trying to conceive.

 Endometriosis is extremely common, as according to the American College of Obstetricians and Gynecologists, it affects around 1 in 10 women of reproductive age.
-It can show up as early as in the first few years after puberty, but often occurs later, and usually is diagnosed in women in their 30s and 40s.
+It can show up as early as the first few years after puberty.
+Though often a diagnosis isn’t made until people are much older – in their 30s and 40s.
+But this is partially because the average diagnosis can take 7-10 years from the first time a person seeks help.

 Signs and symptoms